sfawcett123/aws_k8_training/docs/lessons/index.md

 ---
-title: How To
+title: Guides
-nav_order: 5
+nav_order: 10
 has_children: true
 layout: page
 ---

-# How to
+# Simple step by step guides
 {: .no_toc }

 ## Table of contents